abuehl/abuehl.github.io/_posts/2026-05-15-anatomy-of-a-module-interface.md

 export class ParagraphStart;
 ```

-Those classes are later defined in the same module.
+Those classes are later fully declared in the same module.

 With header files, it was possible to forward declare a class, when
 that class was only used as a pointer or a reference.

 With modules, this is still possible, but a class which is
-forward declared in a module, must be declared in that same module.
+forward declared in a module, must be defined in that same module.

 The consequences of this are quite drastic.

 You cannot forward declare a class `C` outside of a module `M`,
 if `C` is defined in `M`. `C` is strongly attached to `M`.

-Outside of `M`, you have to import `M` if `C` is used as a pointer
+**Outside of `M`, you have to import `M` if `C` is used as a pointer\
-or a references.
+or a references.**

-Beware that the MSVC compiler does not warn you if you fail to
+Beware that the MSVC compiler does not warn you, if you fail to
 comply with this rule.

 The `TextBlock.TextItem` interface complies with the rule.

-All the classes which use each other (by reference) are All
+All classes which use each other (by reference) are all
 declared in the same module.

-The class `TextItem` uses `ITextItemVisitor` (by reference).
-It thus
-must be declared in the same module.
-If `TextItem` were declared
-in a separate module, that module would have to import the module
-which declares `ITextItemVisitor`.

 `ITextItemVisitor` uses `Character`, `FontChange` and `ParagraphStart`,
 which are derived from `TextItem`.